 Today’s assessment culture suffers from a misconception of education, thinking that education can occur without teachers understanding what they are teaching or being able to judge their students’ progress.
 Teachers are deemed incapable of making such decisions and judgments.
 Schools and school systems – both secular and Catholic — rely excessively on pre-packaged assessment products, that in mind-numbing fashion exhaustively list the components of assessment and then train teachers like children to arrive at “objective quantitative measures”.
 Often these seem promoted more for their publicity value than for their merit in ensuring the best education.

 The assessment culture which currently dominates education de-humanizes the entire education process.
-According to Mary Pat Donoghue, Director of School Services for the Institute, “Today’s assessment culture violates the truth of subsidiarity by pretending that real assessment of the growth of human souls in knowledge and virtue can be made without the teacher, the human being closest to the students themselves. “
+According to Mary Pat Donoghue, former Director of School Services for the Institute and current the Executive Director of the Secretariat of Catholic Education for the USCCB, “Today’s assessment culture violates the truth of subsidiarity by pretending that real assessment of the growth of human souls in knowledge and virtue can be made without the teacher, the human being closest to the students themselves.”

-Michael Van Hecke, President of the Institute and Headmaster at St. Augustine Academy in California, sees a tendency to “factory-ize” education.
+Michael Van Hecke, President of the Institute, sees a tendency to “factory-ize” education.
 External, quantitative, reportable assessment determines success or failure; failures can be corrected by more properly adapted and implemented curricular models, which are put together in education publishing houses.
 “This is the tail wagging the dog.
 When students fail, most often it is because teachers are failing.
 Good teachers know this.
 All the books on successful students and schools have the same theme: Reform Teachers to Reform Education.”

 Teachers must be smart and committed.
 If they know their subjects and are committed to their students, they will continually find ways to determine whether and to what degree students understand what they hope to teach them.
 This will include all the ways that teachers use to encourage their students to be active in the learning process.
 If they find the students deficient, good teachers will first ask what more they can do to help students progress.
 They will seek the advice of more experienced teachers.
 They will not rest until they find the way to have their students catch fire for their subject.
 Even when they determine the problem is in their students, they will look for extra ways to motivate, inspire, and discipline the student.